fluid-project/infusion/README.md

 ## Where is Infusion Used? ##

 The Infusion library is the cornerstone of a number of projects.
 You can see some of them featured on our [Projects page](http://fluidproject.org/projects.html).
-Additional integration of Infusion can be found on the [Infusion Integrations](https://wiki.fluidproject.org/display/fluid/Infusion+Integrations) wiki page.
+Additional integrations of Infusion can be found on the [Infusion Integrations](https://wiki.fluidproject.org/display/fluid/Infusion+Integrations) wiki page.

 ## How Do I Create an Infusion Package? ##